-- Make sure the washer is inoperative by switching off the main power supply. - Check the V-belts for wear and proper tension. - Clean lint and other foreign matter from around motor. - Check all water connections for leaks. - Check the drain valve for leaking and that it opens properly. - Wipe and clean the inside of the washer and check that all electrical components are free of moisture and dust. - Remove and clean water inlet hose filters.
+- Make sure the washer is inoperative by switching off the main power supply. - Check the V-belts for wear and proper tension. - Clean lint and other foreign matter from around motor. - Check all water connections for leaks. - Wipe and clean the inside of the washer and check that all electrical components are free of moisture and dust. - Remove and clean water inlet hose filters.
 Replace if necessary. - Check anchor bolts.
-Retighten if necessary.
+Retighten if necessary